KevinBatdorf/unsplash-block-plugin/readme.txt

 = Are they really free to use? =

 Yes!
 For both commercial and non-commercial sites.
-Read more about the license for (Unsplash images)[https://unsplash.com/license].
+Read more about the license for [Unsplash images](https://unsplash.com/license).

 = What happen when I deactivate this plugin? =